* Two men charged with plot to derail passenger train

 By Euan Rocha and Alastair Sharp

-they had arrested and charged two men with plotting to derail a
+two men and charged them with plotting to derail a Toronto-area

-Toronto-area passenger train in an operation they say was backed
+passenger train in an operation that they say was backed by al

 "Had this plot been carried out, it would have resulted in